giang61/ged-app/README.md

-This app is to figure out the relationship between 2 people in my ged db streamlit run main.py -- ./data/mygedfile.ged
+This app is to figure out the relationship between 2 people in my ged db streamlit run tree_nguyen streamlit run tree_duongchau

 find_new_names and process_results are post processing scripts to identify new additions / mismatches between the genealogy pdf and the .ged.  clean_names.py has been incorporated into process results.